Informational Instructional Media

 Single Stream Recycling Infographic

-A project for IT 573 was to create an infographic which tells a simple story that solves a problem through instruction.
+A project for IT 573, Introduction to Multimedia Learning, was to create an infographic which tells a simple story that solves a problem through instruction.
 I chose to tell the story of single-stream recycling and how to identify and sort eligible items.
 The objective was to use images to convey the information with minimal use of text.

 • Client: Citizens of Rutherford County, Tennessee